jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 ---
-title: ✨ New commands
+title: ✨ Create a command
 cascade:
   type: docs
 weight: 20
 url: /docs/new-commands
 ---

-This page describes how to add your own commands in Valet.
-Make sure to review the [Valet introduction][introduction] and [Valet usage][usage] pages first to get a good understanding of what is an **extension** and what is a **command**.

-The section [working on bash][work-on-bash-scripts] will help you set up a coding environment for bash.

-For command examples, take a look at the [showcase command definitions][showcase-commands].
+Once you have created an extension and opened its directory, you can start creating your new commands.

-## 📂 Commands file location
+## 📂 Command files location

-Commands are found and indexed by Valet if they are defined in `*.sh` bash scripts located under your user directory which defaults to `~/.valet.d`.
-This directory can be changed with the variable `VALET_USER_DIRECTORY`, see [configuration][configuration].
+Commands are found and indexed by Valet if they are defined in `*.sh` bash scripts located in the `commands.d` directory of your extensions.

-It is recommended to organize commands in subdirectories which has the added benefice of allowing you to share commands with other, by cloning repositories under your `~/.valet.d` directory.

 Commands can be defined individually in separated files or can be regrouped in a single script.
 Keep in mind that the bash script of the command function will be sourced, so you might want to keep them light/short.